 “I know I get too mad, but I’m not like my mom.“

 “Jason can read just fine.
 He doesn’t need testing.
 I don’t want him labeled at school.“

 “The kids will be fine with us splitting up.
 They’re good kids.“

 “I just like to get relaxed at night.
 Having a couple of beers doesn’t hurt anybody.”

 Experts define denial as “…the refusal to accept reality or fact, acting as if a painful event, thought or feeling did not exist.”
 You don’t want to accept something that’s right in front of your nose.
-Couples can both be in denial about their own behavior or something about their children.
-They can even act to support one another in turning away from what is obvious truth — or they can fight about it.
+Couples can be in denial together.
+They can both turn away from what is obvious truth — or they can fight about it.
 And fight about it.
 And fight about it.